 For more information please visit ATAS section of the following web page http://www.salford.ac.uk/askus/immigration-visas/resources-and-guides

-Governance Services Unit have developed a comprehensive Complaints Procedure which can be downloaded here.
-The relevant forms for initiating this procedure are located on the Quality & Enhancement Office web pages.
+Governance Services Unit have developed a comprehensive Complaints Procedure which can be downloaded from the Quality & Enhancement Office web pages.

 Submitting your Thesis